 - Natural sweetness reduces added sugar in baked treats.

-- A rich source of potassium, which is essential for heart and muscle function.
+- It is a rich potassium source, essential for heart and muscle function.

-- Provides moisture, thereby, reducing or eliminating fat sources like butter and oil.
+- It provides moisture, reducing or eliminating the need for fats like butter and oil.

 3. Avocado

-- A rich source of healthy monounsaturated fats, which aids in reducing LDL cholesterol (bad cholesterol).
+- A rich source of healthy monounsaturated fats that aid in reducing LDL cholesterol (bad cholesterol).

-- Packed with almost 20 vitamins and minerals like potassium, vitamin , vitamin E, and vitamin C.
+- They pack almost 20 vitamins and minerals like potassium, vitamin E, and vitamin C.

 4. Nut Butters (Almond Butter and Peanut Butter)

-- Contains proteins, fibers and a rich source of healthy fats.
+- Contain proteins, fibers and a rich source of healthy fats.

 - A good source of various vitamins and minerals